AlGepe/OmniSnippets_JS/docs/customJS/stdCustomJS/barChart.rst

 The ``bar`` chart is ideal for situations in which data is presented in chunks (a.k.a. discrete data).
 Financial calculators make the most use out of it to show monthly payments/earnings or any other kind of data where we are interested in the total value over a period of time rather than instantaneous values.

 .. tip::
     For cleaner code that is easy to understand consider using functions when performing complex operations inside the *for* loop.
+You might also want to look up the `map method <https://www.w3schools.com/jsref/jsref_map.asp>`__.

+    ..
         You might also want to look up the :ref:`Advanced uses of arrays<advArray>` section or the `map method <https://www.w3schools.com/jsref/jsref_map.asp>`__.

 .. rubric:: Footnotes